 - I have tested this recipe will all sorts of different spices and ratios, and I have found this to be the best.
 That being said, everyone’s taste buds are different so feel free to play around while you make it!
 Keep in mind, the spiced mayonnaise will have a very strong flavor before mixed into the pasta, corn, and Cotija cheese.
 This is a zest and bold dish that I would not recommend muting!

 You can store the pasta salad in the fridge for up to five days.
 The Mexican street corn flavors actually build over time so will taste great in subsequent days.
 However, the sauce can dry up as the noodles soak the moisture in – but still delicious!
+I would recommend stirring in some additional mayonnaise, one tablespoon at a time, until the desired consistency is reached.

 Lastly, if you do make this elote-style pasta salad recipe (first of all, thank you!!), be sure to leave a comment and rating below!
 It would mean the world to me if you tagged me on Instagram or TikTok so I can see your creations.